 If you're a director or senior officer make sure you're protected.
-Speak with an adviser about getting D&O insurance
+Speak with an adviser about getting D&O insurance.

 Are you a director or officer?
 As part of your regular duties, you’re required to make a range of important decisions and fulfil many critical duties.
-But sometimes the decisions you make have the potential to leave you open to legal action, which can result in expensive legal costs and potential compensation.
+Sometimes the decisions you make have the potential to leave you open to legal action, which can result in expensive legal costs and potential compensation.

 Speak with an adviser today about D&O Insurance